Theories

 But facts should change beliefs.

-Modus tollens
+Modus Tollens

 A statement is true if it is predicted by a true theory, and it is false if its negation is predicted by a true theory.
 Now assume that there is a theory that predicts the statement and another one that predicts its negation.
 By definition, this cannot happen if all theories are true.
 However, in reality, we do not know which theories are true.
 Therefore, we often find ourselves in situations with contradictory evidence.
 In that case, we can only hypothesize about the truth of the statement.If, however, two theories predict the same thing, then the conclusion is more likely to be true.
-For example, if a suspected murderer has left DNA traces at the site of crime as well as announced his deed on his Facebook account, then he is more likely to have committed that murder than if only one of these conditions applied.
+For example, if a suspected murderer has left DNA traces at the site of crime as well as announced his deed on his social media account, then he is more likely to have committed that murder than if only one of these conditions applied.

 Sometimes, a more special theory overrides a more general theory.
 For example, birds can generally fly.
 So the theory is “If something is a bird, it can fly”.
 Penguins, however, cannot fly.
 Here, a more special theory overrides a more general one.
 We see that if we want to believe in a conclusion, it is not sufficient that one theory predicts it.
 We also have to check that no other theory contradicts or overrides it.